getporter/porter/docs/content/docs/operations/signing-bundles.md

 Instructions on for the install Cosign can be found on the [Cosign Installation page](https://docs.sigstore.dev/system_config/installation/), and instructions on how to generate a key-pair can be found in the [Cosign Quickstart Guide](https://docs.sigstore.dev/signing/quickstart/#signing-with-a-generated-key).

-🚧 Currently Porter does not support [Keyless Signing](https://docs.sigstore.dev/signing/overview/).
+🚧 Currently Porter does not support [Keyless Signing](https://docs.sigstore.dev/signing/overview/) or reading the key-pair from anything but files.

 #### Configuration